Chairman and Chief Executive Officer

 Wendell P. Weeks has served as Corning’s chief executive officer since April 2005 and chairman of the board since April 2007.
 He has been a member of the company’s board of directors since December 2000.
 As CEO, Weeks has focused on creating new growth drivers and building a bigger, stronger, and more agile company.

 Weeks is a graduate of Lehigh University and earned a Master of Business Administration from Harvard University as a Baker Scholar.
-He serves on the board of directors at Merck & Co.
-Inc., and Amazon.com, Inc. He is also on the board of trustees for the Corning Museum of Glass.
+He serves on the board of directors at Amazon.com, Inc. and is a member of the Liveris Academy Honorary Board.
+He is also on the board of trustees for the Corning Museum of Glass.

 Weeks received Harvard Business School’s 2014 Alumni Achievement Award.
 In November 2014, he was awarded the Gold Tower Order of Industrial Service Merit from Korea’s Ministry of Trade, Industry, and Energy for contributions to the display technology industry.